TechnoCosmic/zero/README.md

 zero is a tiny pre-emptive multitasking kernel for AVR microcontrollers.
 Specifically, zero is built with the ATmega328, ATmega644, and ATmega1284 in mind, though many others will work with the appropriate tweaks.

 ## Features
-- Small footprint - core multitasking kernel and memory manager, but without communications drivers is smaller than 4KB, and uses 128 bytes of SRAM
+- Small footprint - core multitasking kernel and memory manager (sans communications drivers) is 4KB, and uses 128 bytes of SRAM
 - O(1) scheduler
 - Dynamic memory allocation
 - Drivers for on-chip hardware USART peripherals